xa8zz/technopoly/README.md

 win by having a monopoly (your company has >=70% of the market cap of the stock market) or you're the only company left (you acquired everyone else)

 run main.py after installing requirements

+will make a better readme at some pt lol